Economy of Serbia

-The economy of Serbia is a developing mixed economy.
-Serbia has a significant manufacturing base, focused mainly on machinery, automobiles, energy, and mining.
-The Serbian economy's core exports include base metals, furniture, chemicals, tires, and pharmaceuticals.
-Highly dependent on international trade in Europe, key trading partners include the EU, its neighbors, as well as China, Turkey and Russia.
-The capital city and financial centre is Belgrade, with Novi Sad and Niš being important economic hubs.
+The economy of Serbia is a developing market economy.
+Serbia has a significant manufacturing base, focused mainly on electrical machinery, automobiles, base metals, and rubber products.
+The Serbian economy's core exports include electrical equipment, motor vehicles, copper and base metals, tires, and pharmaceuticals.
+Highly dependent on international trade in Europe, key trading partners include the EU, its neighbors, as well as China and Turkey.
+The capital city and financial centre is Belgrade, with Novi Sad and Bor being important economic hubs.